Weird Science

 aboard a train from Katowice to Wisła

 This morning brought an unexpected surprise.
-Looking out the train window, I spotted a well-defined sundog.
-Despite the less-than-ideal conditions—photographing through the window of a moving train with a phone camera—the image still captures the sundog’s coloration, caused by the dispersion of sunlight into its component colors.
+Looking out the train window, I noticed a well-defined sundog.
+Despite the less-than-ideal conditions, photographing through the window of a moving train with a phone camera, the image still captures the sundog’s subtle coloration, produced by the dispersion of sunlight into its component colors.
 This effect is not always visible.

 Photo 2